Izabela88/cupandcake/README.md

       1. I want to check whether the company's opening hours have changed.
       2. I want to check if the contact details have changed.
-      3. I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+      3. I want to sign up for the Newsletter to email any major updates and/or changes to the website or organisation.
       4. I want to be able to contact the company easily.

 - ### Design